- CUAG Downtown

 Each week, the Paris-based Nemerofsky creates an arrangement comprising flowers and other objects that is inspired by a chapter from his audio work.
 He has invited members of the Ottawa-Gatineau Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer+ community to respond to the same chapter and create a parallel arrangement in collaboration with a local florist.
 The images, accompanied by links to Nemerofsky’s audio chapters, accrue into an archive in the images section at the bottom of this page.

 This exhibition activates and deepens recurring elements in Nemerofsky’s practice, including touching across time and space and the activation of networks of queer kinship.
 These gestures, and the emotions they foster, take on additional layers of meaning in this time of physical distancing.

 You can listen to I Don’t Know Where Paradise Is here.

 To enjoy the audio work at CUAG, please bring your smartphone or tablet and headphones.
 We will have two sanitized listening devices available for you to use on site.

-Benny Nemerofsky Ramsay is a Montreal-born artist, diarist and researcher based in Paris.
+Benny Nemerofsky Ramsay (Benny Nemer) is a Montreal-born artist, diarist and researcher based in Paris.
 Visit his website.